 Oh, hello, artsy types.
 You’ve come to the right town.
+In fact, Boulder was named one of “America’s Most Artistic Towns” by Expedia.
 There’s creativity infused in just about everything Boulder does.
 Here’s how to tap into it while you’re in town.

 One of only three poetry cafes in the country, Innisfree Poetry Bookstore & Café is a true hub for Boulder’s poets.
 Have a seat among CU grad students, unearth a Billy Collins volume from the shelves, and sit and enjoy a bagel and latte.